What is biotherapy/immunotherapy?

-Biotherapy, also known as biological therapy, is a treatment to boost or restore the ability of the immune system to fight cancer, infections, and other diseases.
+Biotherapy, also known as biological therapy or immunotherapy, is a treatment to boost or restore the ability of the immune system to fight cancer, infections, and other diseases.
 It is also used to lessen certain side effects that may be caused by some cancer treatments.
-Agents used in biological therapy include monoclonal antibodies, growth factors, and vaccines.
+Agents used in biological/immunotherapy include monoclonal antibodies, growth factors, and vaccines.
 These agents may also have a direct anti-tumor effect.
 Also called biological response modifier therapy, biotherapy, BRM therapy, and immunotherapy.

 What is the difference between biological therapy and chemotherapy?

-Biological therapy and chemotherapy are both treatments that fight cancer.
+Biological/immunotherapy and chemotherapy are both treatments that fight cancer.
 While they may seem alike, they work in different ways.
-Biological therapy helps your immune system fight cancer.
+Biological/immunotherapy helps your immune system fight cancer.
 Chemotherapy attacks the cancer cells directly.

-Doctors are not sure how biological therapy helps your immune system fight cancer.
+Doctors are not sure how biological/immunotherapy helps your immune system fight cancer.
 But they think it may:

 - Stop or slow the growth of cancer cells.